 The federal tax refund is often the largest single check many people receive.
 It’s an opportune time to start or add to your savings.
 You can divide your refund into two or three additional financial accounts, including your Individual Retirement Account, or purchase up to $5,000 in U.S. Series I Savings Bonds.

 Splitting your refund is easy.
-Use IRS’ Form 8888, Allocation of Refund (Including Savings Bond Purchases).
+You can use your tax software to do it electronically.
+Or, use IRS’ Form 8888, Allocation of Refund (including Savings Bond Purchases) if you file a paper return.
 Just follow the instructions on the form.
 If you want IRS to deposit your refund into just one account, use the direct deposit line on your tax form.